 I’ve been a fan of the brand for a long time, having met with the founder Tiffany Masterson years ago when she was visiting Australia.
 Drunk Elephant was just about to launch at Mecca Cosmetica (hello, fellow Australians), and as we sat down to chat through the range, I was completely taken in by her passion for skincare simplicity.

 The range, she told me, was all about uncomplicated products that could be used solo, together, or slotted into an existing routine.
 Part of DE’s philosophy revolved around a list of six ingredients Masterson found were incompatible with the health of her own skin.
-And while clean beauty has never been a big focus for me, I was definitely drawn into the idea of bioavailability (compatibility between the formulations and the skin).
+And while clean beauty has never been a big focus for me, I was definitely drawn to the idea of bioavailability (compatibility between the formulations and the skin).
 Fast forward to today and there’s no denying I’m still a Drunk Elephant super fan.

-Best for: Those looking for a nourishing-yet-lightweight moisturizer
+Best for: Those looking for a nourishing, yet lightweight moisturizer

 Uses: Hydration and barrier repair